 When submitting a WI course in ECAS: There is no alert system that indicates when a WI proposal has been submitted, and there are several other levels in ECAS that a proposal may need to pass through before reaching the WI queue.
-Please consider notifying CWB staff when submitting a course for WI designation in ECAS in order to ensure timely review.

 Writing-Enriched Curriculum Writing Plans